git/git-scm.com/README.md

 The site should be running on http://localhost:3000

 Now you'll probably want some book data.
 This is more complicated.
-You'll have to clone the progit sources, run the server and then run the populating rake
+You'll have to clone the [progit sources](https://github.com/progit/progit), run the server, and then run the populating rake
 task:

     $ cd ../